nitrico/MapViewPager/README.md

 #### Notice
 * **Not fully tested yet**, but it works perfectly on my Nexus 5 running Marshmallow.
 * Only `android.support.v4.app.Fragment` and `SupportMapFragment` supported right now.
 * It is my first Android lib.
-Tips, suggestions, features requests and any other comments are welcome.
+Tips, suggestions and requests are all welcome.

 ## Features